Joining & Eligibility

 An officer’s education often determines which career he or she will have in the Military.
 In most cases, the candidate will meet with a military advisor or career counselor during college to select a potential job specialty.

-How to Become an Officer
+How to Become a Military Officer

 Becoming a Judge Advocate General (JAG) Officer